DataKind-DC/StartingWithToday/README.md

 ## SWT Internal Data:

-Some basic analysis has been performed on attendance and viewership data for various workshops, community talks, and online events organized by Starting With Today.
+Initial exploratory analysis has been performed on attendance and viewership data for various workshops, community talks, and online events run by Starting With Today.
 To create a clean, consolidated .csv file out of these attendance spreadsheets, run script 2.1 in R. It will create an output file called swt_alldata.csv from the various raw spreadsheets, as well as generate a series of summary tables and plots.

 We highlight the following plot of workshop attendance data, based on anonymized sign-in sheets: